Vandal War (461–468): Invasion of the Peloponnesus

 In 467, the sea attacks by the Vandals became increasingly extensive.
 Geiseric's warships now also appeared off the coast of the Peloponnesus and Egypt.
 It was feared that there would be an attack on Alexandria, which would have consequences for the grain supply of the Eastern Roman capital.
 The threat explains why the Eastern Roman Emperor Leo I decided end standing by.
 He abandoned the diplomatic path and took steps to achieve closer cooperation with the Western Roman government in Italy.

 Now that not only Italy and Sicily were threatened but also the trade of the entire Mediterranean, the forces of the East had to be united with those of Italy and Dalmatia against the African enemy.
 Leo agreed with Ricimir that Anthemius, general in the eastern army, would become the new emperor of the west.
 Ricimer's support was secured by an arrangement for him to marry Anthemius's daughter.

 In the spring of 467, Anthemius, accompanied by Marcellinus, arrived with an army to Italy.
 After his accession to the throne on 12 April 467, a large-scale campaign against the Vandals was prepared, to be undertaken by an Eastern Roman fleet with land troops under the overall command of Emperor Leo's brother-in-law, Basiliscus.
 Anthemius appointed Marcellinus, also to counterbalance Ricimer, as second imperial general and commander-in-chief of the Western Roman troops involved in the campaign.

 Plan of Attack

 The attack plan that the Romans had in mind was based on the idea of having the eastern and western armies act together and attacking the Vandals simultaneously on three fronts.
 The eastern army therefore had to be divided into two.
 A sizable fleet was assembled, reputedly consisting of 1,113 ships, to carry an army of 100,000 men.
 Marcellinus, was ordered to conquer Sardinia and then sail to the coast of North Africa to link up with the eastern fleet under Basiliscus.
 Basiliscus would then sail directly to Carthage with the joint fleet.
 Heraclius, another general, would gather eastern forces in Egypt, disembark at Tripolitania, and then attack by land at Carthage.
-Procopius estimated the cost of the expedition at 130,000 pounds of gold; Ioannes Laurentius Lydus estimated the cost at 65,000 pounds of gold and 750,000 pounds of silver.
+Procopius estimated the cost of the expedition at 130,000 pounds of gold; Joannes Laurentius Lydus estimated the cost at 65,000 pounds of gold and 750,000 pounds of silver.